Our Team

 Katelyn started at FAR after completing her Music Therapy internship there in June of 2024.
 She serves FAR clients at the Birmingham location, as well as offsite school contracts.
 Katelyn received her Bachelors of Music from Western Michigan University, where she majored in Music Therapy with a Psychology Minor.

-Jordan Walsh
+Jordan Walsh professional headshot

 “Music therapy provides an avenue for clients to learn, grow and express themselves, while having fun.
 Through music, I strive to create a positive and supportive environment to foster creativity and help others reach their full potential.”